ustal/RapidAPI-library/README.md

       "type": "String",
       "info": "",
       "required": true,
+      "custom": {
         "vendorName": "forumId" // always use vendorName or snake style of "name".
-Repace forumId, not forum_id },
+Repace forumId, not forum_id }
+    },
     {
       "name": "categoryId", // transform to category_id, and replace it in url